 The reason I have used the above example is to raise 2 important points:

 1st – Making a profitable website is hard work, whatever you may read about ‘easy ways to make money’ or other ‘too good to be true’ promises is simply a way for them to make money by selling you a product and not the way for you to use the Internet to make money.

-On the bright side of things, if you work hard and consistently for a number of months (or years) it is possible to get to the levels of traffic that will cover all your expenses and leave you a good monthly profit.
+On the bright side of things, if you work hard and consistently for several months (or years), it is possible to get to the levels of traffic that will cover all your expenses and leave you a good monthly profit.

-I am an adsense publisher for almost 10 years now and have made a good amount of money (5 figure) through content publishing.
-If you followed this blog since the beginning you may have read my case study of how I grew the traffic of one of my websites to 400K organic visits per month in a considerably short period of time and this of course translates to having a profitable website.
+If you have followed this blog since the beginning, you may have read my case study of how I grew the traffic of one of my websites to 400K organic visits per month in a considerably short period of time and this, of course, translates to having a profitable website.

-The takeaway from this post is that, yes it is possible to make profit on the Internet without selling anything but it requires hard work, patience, knowledge and a long term plan to follow.
+The takeaway from this post is that, yes, it is possible to make a profit on the Internet without selling anything but it requires hard work, patience, knowledge, and a long-term plan to follow.

 Being a content publisher means caring for your users, and once you manage to win your users, everything else will gradually follow.

 Start with creating a great website, focus on your content, build your traffic patiently, and sooner or later you will reach a point where the earnings will cover your expenses and the investment you have made until to reach that point.

 It’s not going to happen overnight but once it happens it will constantly generate profit for months or even years to come.